HugoDaniel/hugodaniel.com/content/posts/2025-01-12-boredom-another-js-framework.md

 available through a valid standard URL then it is best to make us of it before laying the UI components.

-### Roadmap

-I have no roadmap for this, just playing with it as it goes and as I am feeling more or less bored.
-Maybe in the future provide a CLI that can create reusable bundles.

 ### Conclusion

 If you find any of this useful at all drop me note, I'll be super happy that